RAGE-toolkit/RAGE-workshop-2024/5-phylogenetics_and_maddog/C-tutorial_phylogenetics/day4_tree_building.md

 We have installed FigTree on your SSDs.
 To access it you'll need to leave the MADDOG environment by typing `conda deactivate` and enter the visualization environment by typing `conda activate visualization`

+If you aren't using the SSD, you'll need to download and open the application.
 ___

 ### Task 8

-Open figtree by typing `Figtree` into the terminal and pressing enter.
+If you're using the SSD, open figtree by typing `figtree` into the terminal and pressing enter

+If you aren't using the SSD, find and open the application.

 Click  File → Open → select the file `nig-af2-seqs_aligned.contree` that you just downloaded.